Urine: Odor

 Dogs communicate using olfactory signals in urine.

-Sometime after leaving the body, urine may acquire a strong "fish-like" odor because of contamination with bacteria that break down urea into ammonia.
-This odor is not present in fresh urine of healthy individuals; its presence may be a sign of a urinary tract infection.
+Sometime after leaving the body, urine may acquire a strong ammonia-like odor due to bacterial decomposition of urea into ammonia.
+Fresh urine from healthy individuals typically has only a mild odor.
+Abnormally strong or unpleasant urine odor may occur in association with dehydration, diet, or urinary tract infections.

 The odor of normal human urine can reflect what has been consumed or specific diseases.
 For example, an individual with diabetes mellitus may present a sweetened urine odor.
 This can be due to kidney diseases as well, such as kidney stones.
 Additionally, the presence of amino acids in urine (diagnosed as maple syrup urine disease) can cause it to smell of maple syrup.

 Eating asparagus can cause a strong odor reminiscent of the vegetable caused by the body's breakdown of asparagusic acid.
 Likewise consumption of saffron, alcohol, coffee, tuna fish, and onion can result in telltale scents.
 Particularly spicy foods can have a similar effect, as their compounds pass through the kidneys without being fully broken down before exiting the body.